 Even though the psychological effects of recovering from speed may be challenging, anyone who seeks freedom from the cycle of speed addiction can enjoy a full, healthy recovery and withdrawal.
 In a speed rehab facility, informed medical professionals and understanding staff members can provide important supervision and support to make the entire process easier.
 If the patient is experiencing depression, anxiety, fatigue or other unwanted or challenging symptoms that may follow prolonged speed use, treatment centers can help ease the process.

 In some cases, doctor-prescribed medications may be helpful.
 Most speed detox programs offer both inpatient and outpatient options, allowing you to choose the treatment that best suits your needs.
 Whether you are in a supervised inpatient environment or have the support and guidance offered by a comprehensive outpatient environment, you will find the help you need to finally break the chains of addiction and move beyond the withdrawal symptoms that have been holding you back.

-If speed addiction treatment sounds like something that could help you take control of your life again or if you want to throw an important lifeline to a friend, call 1-800-928-9139 or email us at this link for a confidential referral.
+If speed addiction treatment sounds like something that could help you take control of your life again or if you want to throw an important lifeline to a friend, call 1-888-287-0471 and speak to a treatment support specialist.
 We are available around the clock and will always respect your privacy.

 Speed Rehab and Recovery Options

 No matter how long a person has been using speed, full recovery is always within reach.
 Speed rehab facilities work with each patient to address the underlying reasons for addiction and find new ways to deal with life’s stress.
 Since each person is seeking speed addiction treatment for different reasons, treatment centers take each patient’s private history, needs, environment and personality into account while working toward a long-term solution.
 Therapy and counseling are usually important parts of the recovery process.
 Cognitive behavioral therapy is especially helpful when dealing with the long-term effects of speed use.